 - Gather loved ones to share favorite stories or holiday memories about them.

 - Frame their favorite quote or poem.

 - Make a small memory garden in the yard.

 - Organize a fundraising drive or contribute to their favorite charity in their memory.

 - Finish a project they were working on.

-- If they loved a local park, school, theater, sports venue, etc., consider supporting its mission—pick up litter, donate supplies, or buy tickets for kids in the community.
+- If they loved a local park, school, theater, sports venue, etc., consider supporting its mission—for example, donating supplies.

 - Get involved in organizations that tackle issues relevant to their life (e.g., cancer research, mental health organizations).

 - Write an inscription honoring their memory in their favorite book, then donate it to a library.